lbrabbit/CC-Cert-Assignment/README.md

 I am not a designer at all and I only use the fonts that I can find on my Ubuntu 16.04.
 I share my work in a way that it can be modified and hopeful someone can make them more beautiful ;)

 The project aimed to be released under the more relaxed Creative Commons Licence, i.e. CC-BY 4.0.
-But some part of the project, e.g. For the Instagram image remixed on Ryanne Liu's cat photo, which was released under CC-BY-NC 2.0, the remix will be released under CC-BY-NC 2.0 as well.
+But some part of the project, e.g. For the Instagram image remixed on Ryanne Lai's cat photo, which was released under CC-BY-NC 2.0, the remix will be released under CC-BY-NC 2.0 as well.